 What really drives the price of a clinic website

 The price doesn't come from the number of subpages or whether someone uses WordPress or Next.js.
-It comes from six things that the client rarely sees, because they aren't spelled out in the offer.
+It comes from eight things that the client rarely sees, because they aren't spelled out in the offer.

 1. Content.
 A clinic typically has 8-15 specialties, each doctor has a profile, each location has its own subpage.
 Writing these texts so that Google understands who's on your team and a patient sees what they're looking for in three seconds is work that the freelancer for 3,000 PLN won't do.
 The receptionist will do it in their spare time, which means never.